facebookresearch/ParlAI/docs/source/tutorial_mturk.rst

 Note that since the human Turker speaks only once to provide the rating, the ``ModelEvaluatorWorld`` doesn't need to use ``turn_index`` to keep track of the turns.

-After one turn, the task is finished, and the Turker's work is submitted for your review.
+After one turn, the task is finished, and the Turker's work is submitted for review.

 Task 3: Multi-Agent Dialog